treenet/treenetai/README.md

 ## Authors and acknowledgment
 <!-- Show your appreciation to those who have contributed to the project. -->
-The lead authors of this project are Mirko Lukovic and Roman Zwifel.
+The lead authors of the TreeNetAI project are Mirko Lukovic and Roman Zwifel.
 The idea behind the project is published in the following manuscirpt: [Reconstructing radial stem size changes of trees with machine learning](https://royalsocietypublishing.org/doi/10.1098/rsif.2022.0349).
 The initial development and deployment of the code was made possible by the **Open Research Data Program of the ETH Board** ([link](https://open-research-data-portal.ch/projects/ai-module-for-gap-filling-treenet-time-series/)).
 The host institution of the developers was the Siwss Federal Institute for Forest, Snow and Landscape Research, [WSL](https://www.wsl.ch/en/).

 ## Citation